sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/130 - types.md

 1234567890
 ```

 This type does **not** recognize text such as `3.061.534,45`.
-Use the Currency or Period Deliminated Currency types instead.
+Use the Period Delimited Currency type instead.

 Example output: